How AIA programs benefit lodges

 What have we just metaphorically experienced?
 It was the work of the lodge’s sing team to enhance the induction experience.
 A successful event has many people and different teams to thank for that success, because a lot of pieces come together to make program outstanding.
 This is an example of one of the many American Indian Activities, or AIA, a lodge can integrate into its inductions.
 A ceremonies team, sing team, or dance team are all great tools to have to increase membership retention and to provide better program.

 There are also many other ways a lodge could use AIA to their benefit.
 A dance team could perform at a council encampment, a lodge function or a community event to name a few.
-The sing team could certainly join them in this to make the experience even richer.
-At a lodge event, the ceremonies team could use the help of the sing and dance teams to add to the impression of the ceremony.
+The singing team could certainly join them in this to make the experience even richer.
 Take advantage of these opportunities today by starting a team up for your lodge!

 A great resource available can be found here.